 We represent people on OWI charges and associated administrative hearings across the Des Moines area and the state of Iowa, including in West Des Moines, Johnston, Ankeny, Urbandale, and throughout Polk County and Dallas County.

 Iowa Code section 321J.12(1) empowers the Iowa Department of Transportation (IDOT) to revoke a person’s license for operating while intoxicated.
 That statute states:

-Upon certification, subject to penalty for perjury, by the peace officer that there existed reasonable grounds to believe that the person had been operating a motor vehicle in violation of section 321J.2, that there existed one or more of the necessary conditions for chemical testing described in section 321J.6, subsection 1, and that the person submitted to chemical testing and the test results indicated the presence of a controlled substance or other drug, or an alcohol concentration equal to or in excess of the level prohibited by section 321J.2, or a combination of alcohol and another drug in violation of section 321J.2, the department shall revoke the person’s driver’s license or nonresident operating privilege….
+Upon certification, subject to penalty for perjury, by the peace officer that there existed reasonable grounds to believe that the person had been operating a motor vehicle in violation of section 321J.2, that there existed one or more of the necessary conditions for chemical testing described in section 321J.6, subsection 1, and that the person submitted to chemical testing and the test results indicated the presence of a controlled substance or another drug, or an alcohol concentration equal to or over the level prohibited by section 321J.2, or a combination of alcohol and another drug in violation of section 321J.2, the department shall revoke the person’s driver’s license or nonresident operating privilege….

 Iowa Code § 321J.12(1) (emphasis added).

 Iowa Code section 321J.13(2), sets forth the grounds for appealing a license revocation.
 Section 321J.13(2) provides that the review hearing shall be limited to the following issues: